College Algebra CLEP Prep Practice Exam

 Question: 1 / 410

-Option B: -2 is incorrect because it is the slope of the line, not the y-intercept.
+Option B is incorrect because it is smaller than the smaller number.

-Option C: -5 is incorrect because it is the coefficient of x, not the y-intercept.
+Option D is incorrect because it is larger than the sum of the two numbers.

 Get further explanation with Examzify DeepDiveBeta